Mutual Credit Guarantee Scheme

 The maximum payout in a year is twice the guarantee fee paid and recoveries deposited last year.

-Upfront Contribution Waiver
+Upfront Contribution (regular MSMEs)

 Collateral Value Deduction